mglawica/mintaka/README.rst

 :Status: Proof of Concept

-The basic idea here is to start with Dokku_-like experience using the following tools:
+The basic idea here is to start with Dokku_like experience using the following tools:

 * vagga_